Permanent jewellery

-Permanent jewellery is a category of jewellery or adornment that is designed to be worn for long continuous periods, or cannot be removed without special tools like keys or pliers.
-Another type is items that can be removed but the owner foregoes or is forbidden from removing.
-Permanent jewellery can have great personal, religious, cultural, or interpersonal significance for the wearer.
-Some adornments are put on by the wearer but others are specifically placed on the wearer by someone else as part of a ritual or trust exercise.
-Other items of permanent jewellery require significant effort or skill to make and are placed on the wearer by the artist.
+Permanent jewellery is a type of jewellery or adornment that is worn continuously for a significant period, and is designed to be difficult or impossible for the wearer to remove at will.
+Unlike piercings, which involve permanent or semi-permanent body modification and are removable but are often continuously worn, permanent jewellery is fitted around a body part so it is impossible to remove without being broken or unfastened with special tools.
+Permanent jewellery has held cultural, religious, and social meanings since at least the 11th century BCE.

 Indigenous cultures

-There are a number of indigenous cultures that include permanent jewellery in their practices.
-Examples include the neck rings and anklets worn by the Kayan people, and Torcs which come from various cultures.
-The brass rings of the Kayan people can be taken off but are usually only removed to add a new longer coil, to encourage stretching of the neck.
+A number of indigenous cultures include permanent jewellery in their practices.
+Examples include neck rings and anklets worn by the Kayan people, and torcs in various cultures.
+The brass rings of the Kayan people can be taken off but are usually only removed to add a new, longer coil to encourage stretching of the neck.